redstrate/redstrate.com/content/blog/trinity-rerelease.md

 draft: false
 ---

 So around 2018 I was busy writing my own Matrix client, as anyone does.
-It was called Trinity, and it featured a Discord-like interface:
+It was called Trinity, and it featured a Discord-like interface. <!--more-->

 TODO